-I grew up just two hours north west of Pittsburgh in Erie.
+I grew up just two hours north west of Pittsburgh in Erie, Pennsylvania.
 That was the ’80s and ’90s and back then there wasn’t much of a reason to make the drive to Steel City.
 I grew up during the time that Pittsburgh’s steel industry began to implode and the population was leaving.
 Aside from passing through and a school field trip to the Carnegie Museum of Natural History, I’d never properly visited during my 18 years growing up in Western Pennsylvanian.
-A long weekend in Pittsburgh wasn’t on many Erieites radar, unless you were on visiting one of Pittsburgh’s colleges or universities.
+A weekend getaway in Pittsburgh wasn’t on many Erieites radar, unless you were visiting one of Pittsburgh’s colleges or universities.

 When Pittsburgh’s tourism bureau invited me to come discover the city, I thought why not?
 High school friends wanted to know what the heck I could possibly be doing in Pittsburgh.
 As comments from friends that had went to college and then left Pittsburgh before the big revitalization started in 2002 began to pour in, I started to wonder myself.

 But what I found is a vibrant city with a cool cultural scene.
 It also quickly became evident why Pittsburgh has been named the nation’s “No. 1 Food City” by Zagat.
 Add in that Steel City is inexpensive, has loads to see and do and is an easily walkable city, and you’ve got a completely underrated destination for perfect 3-day weekend getaway in Pittsburgh.

 Breakfast isn’t the big meal of the day in Europe, but when I travel I like to indulge.
 And indulge I did kicking off my trip to Pittsburgh at Waffles, INCaffeinated where an Eggo drizzled with syrup simply won’t do.
 No, here the waffles are over-the-top with seven signature gourmet waffles including both sweet and savory.